imagineeeinc/Webion-plus/README.md

     url         : String
 }
 ```
-If the url supports CORS, Flems will open files shorther than 200.000 chars in the editor, if not they'll simply be linked to.
+If the url supports CORS, + will open files shorther than 200.000 chars in the editor, if not they'll simply be linked to.

 ## Options

-Flems is customizable to fit your need.
++ is customizable to fit your need.
 If you don't want the toolbar or don't care for console output you can easily hide that away.
 The following options with their defaults are available:

 ```js
 {